About first-party domains

 - If multiple certificate files are chained, the chain file is required.

-For more information about certificate requirements, see the AWS information about Prerequisites for importing certificates.
+For more information about certificate requirements, see AWS: Prerequisites for importing certificates.

 Limits on domains per certificate